HenrySpartGlobal/MemoryGame/README.md

 //link here

-If you decide to clone/download the project - Please open the Index.HTML file with your favourite Internet browser (Google Chrome is recommended).
+For cloning/downloading the project - Please open the Index.HTML file with your favourite Internet browser (Google Chrome is recommended).

 # Planning

 Before I began coding, I did some planning.
-Important such as layout and game play needed to be decided on before I moved on to coding.
-Having a plan allowed me to always refer back to my plan once I'd completed one major aspect.
+Important elements such as layout and game play needed to be decided on before I moved on to development.
+Having a plan allowed me to always refer back to my plan once one major aspect was completed.

 //include here images of photoshop initial plan

 ## Development

-Below are the first stages of the development.
+Below are the first stages of development.
 The home screen and play screen.

 ![Picture_1](project_one_progress_photos/Part_one.png)
 ![Picture_2](project_one_progress_photos/Part_two.png)